logzio/documentation/docs/shipping/Orchestration/oracle-cloud-infrastructure-container-engine-for-kubernetes.md

 logs_dashboards: []
 logs_alerts: []
 logs2metrics: []
-metrics_dashboards: ['']
+metrics_dashboards: []
 metrics_alerts: []
 drop_filter: []
 ---

+### Overview

-Oracle Cloud Infrastructure Container Engine for Kubernetes (OKE) is a fully-managed, scalable, and highly available service that you can use to deploy your containerized applications to the cloud.
+ADAaSOracle Cloud Infrastructure Container Engine for Kubernetes (OKE) is a fully-managed, scalable, and highly available service that you can use to deploy your containerized applications to the cloud.

 This implementation uses a Filebeat DaemonSet to collect Kubernetes logs from your OKE cluster and ship them to Logz.io.